abbeygirl/nzedb/FAQ's.md

 3. cd /var/www/nZEDb/misc/testing/DB_scripts
 4. php patchmysql.php
 5. rm -rf /var/www/nZEDb/www/lib/smarty/templates_c/*

+Admin of Site
+Q. How to change registration status
+A. You will need to change in MySQL. update site set value = 0 where setting = 'registerstatus';

+Q. Best way to change user password (admin) when no options to send out email ?
+If directly in db what password options to set, like md5, password ??
+A. Create new user, change role in db, reset password from webui

 ************************************************

 Please do not open issues on github if the question is already asked.
 Take a few minutes to look at the titles of other issues.